spaghettiOnToast/game-guide/README.md

 1. Fork repo
 2. Edit files locally
 3. Propose PR
+4. If successful, the team will approve and merge changes

 #### On github
 1. Fork repo
 2. Edit .md files within github
 3. Propose PR
+4. If successful, the team will approve and merge changes